TheDigitalBug/ft_p/README.md

 # Info:
 The goal of this project is to recode the printf function from stdio library.
-• There is no buffer management in the printf function.
+* There is no buffer management in the printf function.
-• Conversions: sSpdDioOuUxXcC
+* Conversions: sSpdDioOuUxXcC.
-• The %% is supported
+* The %% is supported.
-• The following flags are supported: #0-+* and space
+* The following flags are supported: #0-+* and space.
-• Minimum field-width
+* Minimum field-width.
-• Precision
+* Precision.
-• Flags hh, h, l, ll, j, et z
+* Flags hh, h, l, ll, j, z.

+# Allowed functions:
+* write
+* malloc
+* free
+* exit
+* The functions of man 3 stdarg

 # Usage:
 ```